Enhanced quantum radiation with flying-focus laser pulses: Radiation energy loss

 which is better than 2\% accurate for all values of $\chi$.
+Multiplying the time-integrated probability by the number of electrons colliding with the laser pulse provides an estimate of the average number of emitted photons.
+Provided that the energy loss is accounted for as discussed below Eq. (\ref{eq:interpol}), this estimate is quantitatively accurate if higher-order processes, such as multiple photon emission within a formation length can be neglected.

-In the classical regime ($\chi\ll 1$), $dP/dt \propto \chi/\mathcal{E}$; while in the quantum regime ($\chi\gg 1$), $dP/dt \propto \chi^{2/3}/\mathcal{E}$.
+In the classical regime ($\chi\ll 1$), Eq. \eqref{eq:probability} scales as $dP/dt \propto \chi/\mathcal{E}$; while in the quantum regime ($\chi\gg 1$), $dP/dt \propto \chi^{2/3}/\mathcal{E}$.
 These proportionalities indicate that the emission probability $P$ scales more favorably with the interaction time than the laser intensity in both regimes.
-Thus, for fixed collision parameters (i.e., pulse energy, electron energy, focusing), FF pulses will have an advantage over SFG pulses regardless of $\chi$.
+Thus, for fixed collision parameters (i.e., pulse energy, electron energy, focusing), FF pulses have an advantage over SFG pulses regardless of $\chi$.